message is being issued for Victoria

 The next update is

-following services can help you, or someone you know, access information during
+help you, or someone you know, access information during an emergency:

-- Translated coronavirus (COVID-19) resources are available here.
+coronavirus (COVID-19) resources are available on the Coronavirus website.